Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Avoid saying “image of…” or “photo of…”

-Adapting Alternative Text for Different Types of Images
+Tailoring Alternative Text for Different Types of Images

-1. Decorative images
+1. Decorative Images

 attribute at all?
 If there is no alt